Trauma-Informed Play Therapy in Hopkins, Minnesota

 Q&A

-• Play therapy is a developmentally appropriate form of therapy that helps children express emotions, experiences, and needs through play rather than words alone.
+• It is a developmentally appropriate form of therapy that helps children express emotions, experiences, and needs through play rather than words alone.
 Play is a child’s natural language, and therapy uses this medium to support emotional regulation, coping skills, and connection.

 • In sessions, children are offered a safe, supportive space with toys, games, and creative materials.
 Through play, they explore emotions, practice problem-solving, and work through challenges at a pace that feels comfortable.
 The therapist follows the child’s lead while providing gentle guidance and structure.

-• Play therapy can be helpful for children experiencing anxiety, big emotions, behavioral challenges, transitions, trauma, or difficulties with relationships.
+• It can be helpful for children experiencing anxiety, big emotions, behavioral challenges, transitions, trauma, or difficulties with relationships.
 It is also supportive for neurodivergent children who may communicate and process experiences differently.
+Typically done with ages 3-12, but it depends on developmental age of each client.

 • Free Flow Healing is a private-pay practice.